Charles Musser: Writing

 Before the Nickelodeon: Edwin S. Porter and the Edison Manufacturing Company was a revision of Musser's dissertation and the first of the trilogy to be completed but the second to be published due to the introduction of new publication methods involving digital technology.
+Portions of the book were published as articles prior to publication.
 It is also the companion to his documentary Before the Nickelodeon and lists the 18 complete Edison films (many only a single shot in length) and sources for the various quotes that are heard on the sound track.
-The book is a double portrait of Edwin Stanton Porter, America's first important filmmaker, and Thomas Edison's motion picture business from the inventor's early experiments through his selling of the business 30 years later in 1918.
+The book is a double portrait of Edwin Stanton Porter and Thomas Edison's motion picture business, from the inventor's early experiments through his selling of the business 30 years later in 1918.
 Musser sees Porter as a representative of the fading old middle class 1) in his methods of filmmaking (his consistent use of partnerships with experienced men of the theater such as George F. Fleming, J. Searle Dawley, and Hugh Ford); 2) his system of representation (the alinear temporal structures of his films which often depended on simple, easy to follow stories; well-known stories familiar to his presumed audience, or a live commentator or lecturer to explain what might otherwise be unclear; and 3) the ideology of his films, which mixed progressive even radical elements with more conservative ones.
 In many respects Harry Braverman's various insights in Labor and Monopoly Capital; The Degradation of Work in the Twentieth Century (1974) shaped the intellectual framework of the book.

 NHdocs

 In 2014, Musser co-founded The New Haven Documentary Film Festival, which he co-directs with film director Gorman Bechard.
 The festival expanded from one day screening four films in 2014 to three days and over 20 films in 2015, to over 80 films spread out over 11 days and numerous venues the following year.
-The festival has just celebrated its 5th year.